TUD-LecturerRes/DevOps-Labs-24/Lecture02-VersionControl/Lab4-GitWorkflowBestPractices/README.md

 # Lab 4: Git Workflow and Best Practices

 ## Introduction
 This lab introduces advanced Git concepts and best practices that are crucial for efficient and organized software development.
-You'll learn about .gitignore files, tagging, interactive rebasing, and Git hooks.
+You'll learn about .gitignore files, tagging and interactive rebasing.

 ## Prerequisites